It is a collection of pus that develops in response to infection or trauma.

 Studies show that 5 to 32 percent of brain abscesses are fatal.

-Among those that survive, there may be long-lasting effects, depending on the extent of any damage.
-A brain abscess can lead to long-term neurological problems, involving problems with physical function, personality changes, and seizures.
+There may be long-lasting effects among those that survive, depending on the extent of any damage.
+A brain abscess can lead to long-term neurological problems involving problems with physical function, personality changes, and seizures.

 The outlook also depends on the characteristics of the abscess.
 Multiple abscesses and any location deep in the brain are more difficult to treat.

-The doctor will monitor a person during recovery, as an abscess can recur.
-This may involve undergoing a weekly CT scan for at least 2 weeks.
+During recovery, the doctor will monitor a person as an abscess can recur.
+This may involve undergoing a weekly CT scan for at least two weeks.